publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch4/m__us_usc_t2_s72a–1i.md

     Section 72a–2, acts [July 20, 1951, ch.
 237][/us/act/1951-07-20/ch237], §§ 1–3, [65 Stat.
 123][/us/stat/65/123]; [Aug.
 5, 1955, ch.
 568][/us/act/1955-08-05/ch568], §§ 1, 8, [69 Stat.
 501][/us/stat/69/501], 509; [Feb.
 14, 1956, ch.
 34][/us/act/1956-02-14/ch34], Ch.
 IV, [70 Stat.
 13][/us/stat/70/13]; [June 27, 1956, ch.
 453][/us/act/1956-06-27/ch453], [70 Stat.
 357][/us/stat/70/357]; July 28, 1967, [Pub.
 L. 90–57, § 103][/us/pl/90/57/s103], [81 Stat.
 141][/us/stat/81/141]; Aug.
 18, 1970, [Pub.
 L. 91–382, § 103][/us/pl/91/382/s103], [84 Stat.
 825][/us/stat/84/825], prescribed basic compensation of employees of House and Senate press, periodical, and radio galleries, and was omitted for lack of general applicability.

 Section 72a–3, [Pub.
 L. 91–382][/us/pl/91/382], Aug.
 18, 1970, [84 Stat.
 814][/us/stat/84/814], which related to computation of salaries and wages paid out of House appropriation items, was from the Legislative Branch Appropriation Act, 1971, and was not repeated in subsequent appropriation acts.
-See section 331 et seq. of this title.
+See sections 4533 to 4535 and 5103 of this title.
 Similar provisions were contained in the following prior appropriation acts:

     [Pub.
 L. 91–145][/us/pl/91/145], Dec.
 12, 1969, [83 Stat.
 347][/us/stat/83/347].